 Having gained around 24487 from Calwell on this proposal Maribyrnong will need to lose a substantial number of its existing voters.
-The Maribyrnong River is one of the strongest boundaries in the state, having LGA (and state electorate) boundaries following its length in addition to its status as a geographical division, so we consider it undesirable to move areas to Gorton or Fraser, which moreover are not in need of changing their existing boundaries.
+The Maribyrnong River is one of the strongest boundaries in the state, being not only a geographical divide by having LGA (and state electorate) boundaries following its length, so we consider it undesirable to move areas to Gorton or Fraser, which moreover are not in need of changing their existing boundaries.
 The Moonee Ponds Creek is also a very strong boundary, particularly for most of its way where it is followed closely by City-Link.
-Concern that the building of the freeway/tollway would form a barrier between communities was one of the reasons the Greens opposed the building of this road from the start, and this has proven the case.
-Creeks can sometimes create a sense of community between areas on either side if surrounded by attractive parkland.
-The noise barriers surrounding motorways never do the same.
+Concern about how the building of the freeway/tollway would form a barrier between communities was one of the reasons the Greens opposed the building of this road from the start, and this has proven the case - Creeks can sometimes create a sense of community between areas on either side if surrounded by attractive parkland.
+The noise barriers of motorways never do.